Raqueldelamer/capstone-coffee-shop/README.md

 ## Objective:

 The Coffee Shop Backend and Frontend is a Node.js-based Express application that serves as an e-commerce coffee shop.
-It provides APIs for managing products with full CRUD (Create, Read, Update, Delete) functionality.
+Set up a solid foundation for the project by creating a Next.js app, integrating Storybook for component development, and building stubs for your components.
+Follow an incremental approach to ensure all components work as expected before moving forward.
+The fullstack app provides APIs for managing products with full CRUD (Create, Read, Update, Delete) functionality.
 The backend uses MongoDB with Mongoose for database operations, allowing efficient storage and retrieval of product data.

-## Key Tools & Technologies
+### **Key Tools & Technologies**
-- Frontend: Next.js, DaisyUI, Tailwind CSS, Storybook, Iconify, React Hooks (useState, useQuery)
+- **Frontend:** Next.js, DaisyUI, Storybook, Iconify, React Hooks (useState, useQuery)
-- Backend: Node.js, API v1 (non-auth) and API v2 (auth)
+- **Backend:** Node.js, API v1 (non-auth) and API v2 (auth)
-- Database: (Database type to be decided: e.g., Vercel, MongoDB, Postman, PostgreSQL)
+- **Database:** (Database type to be decided: e.g., MongoDB, PostgreSQL)
-- Version Control: Git/GitHub
+- **Version Control:** Git/GitHub

 ## Components
 - [x] Button